mvysny/karibu-testing/karibu-testing-v10/README.md

 ContextMenuKt._clickItemWithCaption(menuBar, "Save");
 ```

-### Support for LoginForm and LoginOverlay
+### Support for LoginForm, LoginOverlay (and LoginView)

-The username/password text fields are not accessible from server-side so we can't
+The username/password text fields are not accessible from server-side (they are only
+present on the client-side, in the browser, see [Issue #95](https://github.com/mvysny/karibu-testing/issues/95) for more details)
-fill those in directly.
-Instead we'll simply fire the login event as follows:
+so we can't fill those in directly.
+The only thing we can do is to fire the login event as follows:

 Kotlin:
 ```kotlin